rosszurowski/terra/README.md

 ## Support

 Binaries that are coupled with this repository are compiled for Linux x86_64.
-This covers all of my needs,
+If you're running a different architecture, you'll need to recompile from the source (no official binaries are provided as of yet).